Of all the members of the Apocynaceae family, plumeria (ploo-MEER-ee-a) has one of the greatest success stories.

 The host Plumeria spp. (common names frangipani, melia [Ha- waiian], temple tree), are members of the Apocynaceae (dogbane family).

-It’s a sacred flower to the Buddhist philosophy and Hindu religion, holds connections to marriage and death in numerous countries, and is the national flower of Laos.
+It’s a sacred flower to Buddhist philosophy and Hindu religion, connected to marriage and death in numerous countries, and the national flower of Laos.

-But perhaps even more impressive is the fact that plumeria flowers have been essential in making leis in Hawaii and other Pacific countries for 150 years or more.
+But perhaps even more impressive is that plumeria flowers have been essential in making leis in Hawaii and other Pacific countries for 150 years or more.

 When flipped over, the underside of the leaves will have to correlate with powdery orange lesions.
 These lesions are actually spore-producing pustules.